 While January may be a popular month to file for divorce, the unfortunate reality is that every month is divorce month.
 A relationship can fall apart at any time of the year, and the fact that many people file for divorce in January should not affect your personal decision to leave your spouse.

 Choosing to get divorced requires careful planning and preparation.
-Before making your decision, speak with the attorneys at Ashby Law about your options and the best time for you to start your case.
+Before making your decision, speak with the attorneys at Pacific Northwest Family Law about your options and the best time for you to start your case.
 Through mediation, negotiation, or litigation if necessary, our knowledgeable Washington family law attorneys will take your side and help you through difficult situations.